forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/development-models.md

 ![Create project](./images/create-project-with-manifest.png)

 1. In the code editor's status bar, click Org Picker to open the Command Palette.
-Select the command to authorize an org, Dev Hub, or create a scratch org; Or you can select from the list of authorized orgs.
+You can select from the list of authorized orgs, or you can choose to authorize a new org.

 If this is the first time you are creating a project in VS Code and haven’t authorized an org, the display text for the Org Picker shows No Default Org Set.